Report by Daniel Mortlock:

 We all know that the weather in the UK can be tough to predict, but the BBC seems to have just given up - all it seems to do lately is provide endless sequences of the "sun and raindrops" icon, with an associated rain probability of around 50%.
 Today, however, this (non-)prediction was perfectly accurate: each hour would have a flash of sun, followed by a few drops of rain and then maybe some ominous grey clouds.
 From the cricketing point of view a bit disconcerting, perhaps, but clearly not the stuff of early cancellations.

-By 6pm both sides were, remarkably, fully assembled - or, in the case of Remnants, over-assembled, a twleve having inadvertently been selected instead of the more conventional eleven - and so an proper toss could take place . . . albeit with the NCI skipper presented with the unusual choice of "numbers or flowers", a Chinese 5 yuan coin being the rather unusual choice.
+By 6pm both sides were, remarkably, fully assembled - or, in the case of Remnants, over-assembled, a twleve having inadvertently been selected instead of the more conventional eleven - and so an proper toss could take place . . . albeit with the NCI skipper presented with the unusual choice of "numbers or flowers", a Chinese 5 yuan coin being the rather unconventional randomization device.
 After some tricksy statistical debate - and an attempt to toss the coin himself on the spurious grounds that this was their home match - it was perhaps inevitable that he would call incorrectly (albeit not by saying "heads" out of habit), and so we had no hesitation in batting first to get the best of what light there was.

 Any fantasies of scoring at will from the outset were, sadly, dashed by some decent bowling and rusty batting.
 After 7 (eight-ball) overs, i.e., half-way through our innings, we were in real trouble at just 36/1.
 CJ Barrie, batting for the first time since last summer, had made a predictably tentative 6 off 23 balls before being bowled; and Ashwin Venkatesh, possibly chastened by his ugly mow on debut last week, had been pretty conservative on his way to 6* off 16 balls.